 The more specialized someone becomes, the more necessary graduation and post-graduation becomes.

 Let’s continue the discussion of money i.e. higher income.
 The higher your income, the higher your taxes.
-Most countries have some type of a tax system.
-And the taxes that are collected are used for building roads, schools, providing public society,etc. That’s how taxation works.
+Most countries have some type of tax system.
+And the taxes that are collected are used for building roads, schools, providing public society, etc. That’s how taxation works.

-If an university graduate is earning more money over his/her lifetime-then this directly corresponds to higher taxes.
+If a university graduate is earning more money over his/her lifetime-then this directly corresponds to higher taxes.
 In my opinion, that is a direct contribution to society.

 According to a study completed by the American College Board, Graduates donate more blood; they are more likely to vote and they are more tolerant.
 They also volunteer more than non-graduates.

 According to a study conducted by the University of Notre Dame, college graduates experience more health benefits than non-grads.
-A startling finding from that study was that the mortality rates for high-school graduates was more than twice than that of college and university graduates.
+A startling finding from that study was that the mortality rates for high-school graduates were more than twice that of college and university graduates.